 Go Big on Detail in Scope of Work

 A well-written scope of work sets the tone for successfully managing the project and effectively coordinating communications with clients, manufacturers suppliers and subcontractors.

-- Seek out suppliers with the expertise to provide trusted guidance on everything from regulatory compliance to choosing the right materials in the appropriate style and quantity.
+Seek out material suppliers with the expertise to provide trusted guidance on everything from regulatory compliance to choosing the right materials in the appropriate style and quantity for your construction budget.

-- Assess historical data from past projects to identify opportunities to improve the planning process.
+Assess historical data from past projects to identify opportunities to improve the new build planning process.

 Break Things Down in A Master Schedule

-- Assign final deadlines for individual phases and specific tasks within each phase.
+Assign final deadlines for individual timeline phases and specific tasks within each phase.

-- Plan for the unexpected.
-For every phase of the project, identify potential disruptions that could delay completion or increase costs.
+Plan for the unexpected.
+For every phase of the project, identify potential disruptions that could cause construction delays or increase costs.
 Prepare ahead of time to handle unexpected overtime, extra labor or equipment that might be needed.

 Monitor and Adapt

-Make sure regular contact with suppliers and subcontractors throughout the project addresses specific deadlines, and that possible disruptions are being communicated to you directly and timely.
+Make sure to establish regular contact with suppliers and subcontractors throughout the project and constantly address specific deadlines.
+Ensure that possible disruptions are being communicated to you in a direct and timely manner.

-- Expect proactive communication from your vendors.
-Is weather in another region or other problems in the supply chain going to affect delivery of your supplies?
-The vendor should communicate this early, along with a contingency plan.
+Expect proactive communication from your vendors.
+Is the weather in another region or other problems in the supply chain going to affect the delivery of your supplies?
+The vendor should communicate these potential construction delays early, along with a contingency plan.

-If you’re looking for resources to keep your next project on budget and on schedule, contact Mid–City Lumber.
-We’ll answer all your questions and offer the convenience of sourcing materials from one place.
+If you’re looking for resources to keep your next new construction project on budget and on schedule, contact Mid–City Lumber at any of our locations throughout Missouri.
+We’ll answer all your questions and offer the convenience of sourcing your project’s building materials from one place.